icelab/dotfiles/README.md

 ## Combine with your personal dotfiles

-The `rcrc` configuration in these dotfiles looks for a separate `~/.dotfiles-personal` direcotry.
+The `rcrc` configuration in these dotfiles looks for a separate `~/.dotfiles-personal` directory.
 If you create this directory, fill it with dotfiles, and then run `rcup`, those personal dotfiles will be used in combination with (and in preference to) these ones.
 See [Tim's dotfiles](https://github.com/timriley/dotfiles) as an example.

 ## Credits

-Thanks to Thoughtbot for [their dotfiles](https://github.com/thoughtbot/dotfiles), which formed the basis for this collection, and [rcm](https://github.com/thoughtbot/rcm).
+Thanks to Thoughtbot for [rcm](https://github.com/thoughtbot/rcm) and [their own dotfiles](https://github.com/thoughtbot/dotfiles), which formed the basis for this collection.

 These dotfiles are maintained by [Icelab](http://icelab.com.au/).